If you love a good waterfall hike, then put the Ribbon Falls hike in Kananaskis…

 The Lake Agnes Teahouse is a very popular hike and destination.
 But rather than stop there, continue around Lake Agnes and climb up to the Big Beehive.
 You’ll be rewarded with great views of Lake Louise – on a far easier hike than Fairview Mountain – seen across the lake.

-The hike is 10.3 kilometres return with an elevation gain of 540 metres.
+The hike is 10.3 km return with an elevation gain of 540 m.

 Crypt Lake, Waterton Lakes National Park